danielepalomba/GTSConnected/README.md

 - **AWS S3:** Management of uploaded images.
 - **Docker:** Dockerfile and configurations for containerization.

-  **To set your profile as ADMIN you have to go in UserService.java, find method UserRegistration, replace email with yours** **You also have to specify your bucket S3, databse and your gmail config to make this project works** **you can do this easly by setting your parameters in application.properties and Docker file**
+  **To set your profile as ADMIN you have to go in UserService.java, find method UserRegistration, replace email with yours**.
+  **You also have to specify your bucket S3, databse and your gmail config to make this project works**.
+  **You can do this easly by setting your parameters in application.properties and Docker file**

 Try it: https://gtsconnected3.onrender.com